-Here’s the link if you need it to refer to Point Pickup to your friends or colleagues.
+Here’s the link if you need it to refer your friends or colleagues.

 However, your referral must comply with specific conditions if you want to earn a reward.
 Here are the terms and conditions:

-- Secondly, the referred person should not already have an account with Point Pickup under a different name.
+- Secondly, the referred person should not already have an active account

 - Lastly, the person you referred must complete three orders.

 You’ll be awarded a bonus when these conditions are met.